Marcel-Baltzer/Blog/docs/_posts/2021-05-01-fluent-builder-pattern.md

 Helper methods make it easier to create test data.
 But they can become difficult to read over time as you need more variations of the test data to satisfy constantly evolving requirements from new tests.

-Let say, we have the following Customers class.
+Let say, we have the following Customer class.

 ```csharp
 public class Customer